Young Rewired State @ RAL

 For the location of our main offices and key facilities, just click on the links below:

 We comply fully with the requirements of current data protection legislation and follow current Government guidelines on the provision of information to external sources.
-You are entitled to request information about yourself.
+You are entitled to request information about yourself, please see the STFC Information Charter for further details.

 You have the right to access information held by STFC under the Freedom of Information Act 2000.